 Children's achievements are celebrated in class and at our weekly assemblies.
-We also have a gallery in our school corridor which shows photographs of our wider achievements on a month to month basis.
+We also have a gallery in our school corridor which shows photographs of our wider achievements on a month-to-month basis.
 Parents/carers are encouraged to let us know about their child's achievements out of school so that these can be celebrated, too.

 Each week all members of the staff in the school are encouraged to nominate children to receive a special Curriculum for Excellence award.
 Certificates are then awarded to children who have demonstrated that they are a successful learner, a confident individual, a responsible citizen or an effective contributor.
-Support staff also nominate children for an award if they have demonstrated one of our school values.
+We also have weekly 'Star Writer' awards, as special Head Teacher certificates for anyone who has achieved something exceptional.